 The avian reproductive system is heterosexual and requires both a male and a female, each to contribute half of the genetic constitution of the offspring.
 The male contributes his half by way of the sperm produced by the testes and carried in the semen.
 The female contributes hers in the ovum carried by the egg yolk produced by the ovary.
 The ovum is often referred to as the blastodisc, blastoderm or germ disc.
 After release from the follicle on the ovary, the yolk moves into the oviduct where it is fertilised and has added to it the albumen, shell membranes and shell.

 The deferent duct transports the sperm from the testes where they are formed to the cloaca from which they enter the oviduct of the female when mating.
-The deferent duct enters a small pimple like structure in the cloaca.
+The deferent duct enters a small pimple-like structure in the cloaca.
 This structure equates to the mammalian penis and is much larger in ducks to form a penis like organ.
 The deferent duct is quite narrow at first but widens as it approaches the cloaca.

 In the testes very twisted tubes called seminiferous tubules are found.
 It is in these tubules that a special process of cell division called meiosis and transformation produces the sperm.
 The sperm carry half of the total chromosomes required to produce an embryo.
-The mother provides half the other.
+The mother provides the other half.
 One cubic millimetre of the fluid called semen produced by the male contains on average 3-5 million sperm.
 Under a microscope the sperm of the fowl will be seen to have a long pointed head with a long tail.
 The testes also produce hormones called androgens that influence the development of what are called secondary sex characteristics such as comb growth and condition, male behaviour and mating.

 The female reproductive system in the domestic fowl consists of the ovary and the accompanying oviduct.
 While the female embryo chicken has two sets of reproductive organs, only one of these, the left survives and reaches maturity to produce eggs.
 The single surviving ovary is located in the laying hen just in front of the kidneys in the abdominal cavity and is firmly attached to the wall of the cavity.
 The ovary is well endowed with blood vessels to ensure there is no hindrance to the transport of nutrients to the developing yolk.